moi-mimil/spotify-wallpaper/README.md

 ```bash
 python3 spotify-wallpaper.py
 ```
-The script will prompt you 3 simple Qol question
+The script will ask you a couple of quick questions when you first run it.

 Then just play music on Spotify and enjoy ✨